freddiekaplan-cme/accessibility/README.md

 ## Tech Stack

 The tech stack includes React with Next.js, Typescript, and Tailwind for styling.
-Despite expectations, some tools, such as Next.js, did not fully support accessibility.
+Despite expectations, apart from ESLint the tools didn't help with accessibility.

 ### Next.js